 The navicular is a boat-shaped bone located in the top inner side of the foot, just above the transverse.
 It helps connect the talus, or anklebone, to the cuneiform bones of the foot.

 The dorsalis pedis artery supplies blood to the navicular’s dorsal (upper) side, while the medial plantar artery supplies its plantar (closer to the sole of the foot) region.
 It is innervated by the medial plantar and deep fibular nerves.

-The navicular bone is located at the top of the foot.
 This bone is likely to be fractured by athletes while kicking, sprinting, twisting, or falling.
-A fracture will cause pain when the anterior medial area is touched, limping, and a change in gait.
-Pain associated with the navicular may vanish soon after the injury, only to return later when that part of the foot is manipulated.
-Diagnosis with problems associated with the navicular can be determined after a CT scan or an MRI.
-CT scans are computer-generated images of the body, and MRIs take images using magnetic waves.
+A fracture will cause pain, limping, and a change in gait.
 Treatment options for injury to the navicular include utilizing a non-weight bearing cast to hold the bones stable so they can mend.
-If surgery is recommended, the surgeon will place screws into the bone to secure it.
+If surgery is recommended, screws will be placed into the bone to help secure it.
 The patient will wear a cast after the surgery.
-The doctor will then manually check the navicular to see if the patient feels pain when the top of the foot is manipulated.
+In many cases, pain associated with injuries to the bone will diminish, and later return when that part of the foot is manipulated.
+As a result, a doctor will manually check the navicular following treatment to see if the patient feels pain when the top of the foot is manipulated.